 A few other amenities included a hot tub and a grill on the deck as well as a faux fireplace for Coco to curl up next to.

-One of the main reasons I chose to go to Wimberley was because I was in need of some swimming hydrating relief from the hot Texas summer.
+One of the main reasons I chose to go to Wimberley was because I was in major need of some hydrating relief from the hot Texas summer.

-I was able to find a natural swimming hole in Dripping Springs, Texas which was about a 20 minute drive from the cottage we were staying at.
-First, we had to stop at a great little bakery in Dripping Springs, Rolling in Thyme & Dough.
+I discovered a natural swimming hole in Dripping Springs which was about a 20 minute drive from the cottage we were staying at.
+On the way we stopped at a little bakery for breakfast called Rolling in Thyme & Dough.

 Outside of the bakery is a beautiful little nursery with all sorts of unique items and plants to purchase for your own garden.
 We were living in a shoebox one bedroom apartment at the time so I didn’t buy anything but I definitely would have if we had a house.
 They also had delicious and fresh croissants which I would love to go back for!

 After a good breakfast, we headed out towards the swimming hole with our lunch packed in a cooler.
 We parked the car (there is a $10 entrance fee to the park) and hiked about a mile along Pederanales River to find Hamilton Pool.